-- characterization of the recently discovered UCN quantum states in the Earth's gravitational field, - development of new technology to study surface physics in nanofilms using ultracold neutrons.
+• characterization of the recently discovered UCN quantum states in the Earth's gravitational field,

 Each project has its own physics interest and timeline, so that, in time, one could envision performing a series of UCN experiments at TRIUMF.

 We now briefly describe the physics motivation and timeline for each experiment.